anderslime/Syntax-highlighting-for-AnB/README.md

 # Contribution

-If there is something you don't agree on or you just want to improve, please open an Issue or Pull Request.
+Feel free to open contribute by opening an Issue or Pull Request.